GilbertoCunha/Atmospheric-Scattering/README.md

 Coordinate type can be either 'cart' or 'sph' representing the two supported coordinate systems.

+For the cartesian system the three coordinates are, respectively, x, y and z.
+For the spherical coordinates they are the distance to the origin, the azimuthal and the polar angle, respectively.

 This class also includes some useful methods for vector operations.

 # How to generate images
 First go to the MakeImage.py file.
 In there you will see many variables.
-These are the main ones that will help you tinker around and produce some nice results:
+These are the main ones that will help you play around and produce some nice results:

 - direction: The viewing direction of the observer